Can you tell me more about the frameworks or models of therapy that you use?

 To read more about qualifications and training, please visit: ABOUT CHANTAL

-To make an appointment or have a 20 minute information session.
+To make an appointment or book a 20 minute information session.